 Have you ever read a sentence so beautifully written that you wanted to keep it for reference, to enjoy it again and again?
-I’m going to start saving sentences here.
+Here are some sentences that overwhelmed me with their images (or made me smile):

 He sauntered in, pulled me out of my chair, and planted a kiss on me that melted my pantyhose.
 Good Lord, could that man kiss. ~Diane Burton, The Case of the Meddling Mama